-This costs less than $25 and when they are stained up from working and weed-eating and such around the farm we recycle them into rags for cleaning around the house and for when we need some cotton for gun rags.
+When they are stained up from working and weed-eating and such around the farm we recycle them into rags for cleaning around the house and for when we need some cotton for gun rags.

 I recommend getting a few packs in several sizes.
 A little too big is better than two small.
 An adults t shirt can be used as a night shirt for a child if needed so that is something to think about.
 Kids grow fast so having some clothing options that account for this is worth considering.

 Good boots are pretty expensive but if you catch a deal you should pick up an extra pair.
 It is amazing how often this critical piece of gear gets looked over.
 Shoes have to be sized right to be useful.

 In a survival situation or long emergency, it may be difficult or impossible to find replacement footwear that meets your needs.
 Sure you can make something that will offer some protection but there is nothing like a quality shoe that offers support and protection.